snowplow-archive/snowplow.github.com/_posts/2015-03-28-snowplow-r63-red-cheeked-cordon-bleu-released.md

 A set of smaller new features and capabilities have been to Scala Common Enrich in this release:

 * Netaporter's more permissive URI library is used to parse querystrings if the Apache Commons httpclient fails.
 Many thanks to [Dani Solà][danisola] for this contribution! ([#1429][issue-1429])
 * The `refr_domain_userid` and `refr_dvce_tstamp` fields as set by the JavaScript Tracker's new cross-domain linker are now extracted ([#1461][issue-1461]).
 This makes it possible for users running a network of websites to stitch user actions across domains using only first party cookies.
+(We will cover how to do this in a future blog post.)
 * The `session_id` field is now populated based on the "sid" parameter.
 Session ID is a client-side generated UUID to complement the existing session index ([#1541][issue-1541])
 * The `dvce_sent_tstamp` field is now populated based on the "stm" parameter.
 This is useful for determining when a tracker sent an event (versus creating that event) ([#1383][issue1383-])
 * bumped referer-parser to 0.2.3 ([#670][issue-670])